 In this section we fix a radius $R$ sufficiently large, and we only consider $t$ sufficiently large, such that a part of $M_t$ can be written as a smooth graph of a function $f$ on $\Sigma\cap B_R$.
 We denote this part by $M_t^R$.
-Recall that in Section \ref{SSConeLinear} we introduce the notion called transplantation, namely for any function $g$ defined on $M_t^R$, we defined a function $\varphi_t^* g$ defined on $\Sigma\cap B_R$, such that $ \varphi_t^*g(x)= g(x+f(x)\bn).$ For simplicity, sometimes we just write $\bar{g}$ to denote $\varphi^*_t g$.
+Recall that in Section \ref{SSConeLinear} we introduce the notion called the transplantation, namely for any function $g$ defined on $M_t^R$, we defined a function $\varphi_t^* g$ defined on $\Sigma\cap B_R$, such that $ \varphi_t^*g(x)= g(x+f(x)\bn).$ For simplicity, sometimes we just write $\bar{g}$ to denote $\varphi^*_t g$.

-Suppose $N_t^R$ is a graph of function $g$ over $M_t^R$.
-If $f$ and $g$ are sufficiently small (in $C^\ell$ norm for $\ell\geq 4$), then $N_t^R$ can be viewed as a graph of function $v$ where $v$ is defined on $\Sigma$.
+Suppose $N_t^R$ is a graph of the function $g$ over $M_t^R$.
+If $f$ and $g$ are sufficiently small (in the $C^\ell$-norm for $\ell\geq 4$), then $N_t^R$ can be viewed as a graph of the function $v$ where $v$ is defined on $\Sigma$.
 The following lemma is similar to Theorem C.2 in \cite{SX} and we omit the proof here.